Population transfer: Japanese American internment

-In the wake of Imperial Japan's attack on Pearl Harbor and with decades-long suspicions and antagonism to ethnic Japanese mounting, the US government ordered military forcible relocation and internment of approximately 110,000 Japanese Americans and Japanese residing in the United States to newly created "War Relocation Camps," or internment camps, in 1942 for of the war.
-White Americans often bought their property at losses.
+In the wake of the Empire of Japan's attack on Pearl Harbor, decades-long suspicions and antagonisms towards ethnic Japanese mounted, causing the US government to order the military to forcibly relocate approximately 110,000 Japanese Americans along with Japanese nationals who were residing in the United States to newly constructed "War Relocation Camps," or internment camps, in 1942, where they were interned for the duration of the war.
+White Americans frequently bought their property at losses.

-Japanese nationals and Japanese Americans residing on the West Coast of the United States were all interned.
-In Hawaii, where more than 150,000 Japanese Americans composed nearly a third of that territory's population, officials interned only 1,200 to 1,800 Japanese Americans.
-In the late 20th century, the US government paid some compensation to survivors of the internment camps.
+Japanese nationals and Japanese Americans who were residing on the West Coast of the United States were all interned.
+In Hawaii, where more than 150,000 Japanese Americans composed nearly a third of that territory's population, officials only interned 1,200 to 1,800 Japanese Americans.
+In the late 20th century, the US government paid some compensation to the survivors of the internment camps.

 In Asia

 Ottoman Empire

 The Ottoman Empire colonized newly conquered territories by deportation (sürgün) and resettlement, often to populate empty lands and establish settlements in logistically useful places.
 The term sürgün is known to us from Ottoman documents and comes from the verb sürmek (to displace).
 This type of resettlement primarily aimed to support daily governance of the Empire, but sometimes population transfers had ethnic or political concerns.

 During Mehmet I's reign Tatar and Turkmen subjects were moved to the Balkans to secure areas along the border with Christian Europe.
 Conquered Christians were moved to Anatolia and Thrace.
 These population transfers continued into the reigns of Murad II and Mehmet II.

 After Murad II's conquest of Salonika, Muslims were involuntarily relocated to Salonika, mostly from Anatolia and Yenice-i Vardar.

 Mehmed the Conqueror resettled not only Muslims, but Christians and Jews as well, in his efforts to repopulate the city of Constantinople after its conquest in 1453.

 According to the deportation decree issued in newly conquered Cyprus on 24 September 1572, one family out of every ten in the provinces of Anatolia, Rum (Sivas), Karaman and Zülkadriye were to be sent to Cyprus.
 These deportees were craftsmen or peasants.
 In exchange for relocating they would be exempt from taxes for two years.

 From Bayezid II (d.
-1512), the empire had difficulty with the heterodox Qizilbash (kizilbas) movement in eastern Anatolia.
-Forced relocation of the Qizilbash continued until at least the end of the 16th century.
+1512), the empire had difficulty with the heterodox Qizilbash movement in eastern Anatolia.
+The forced relocation of the Qizilbash continued until at least the end of the 16th century.
 Selim I (d.
 1520) ordered merchants, artisans, and scholars transported to Constantinople from Tabriz and Cairo.
-The state mandated Muslim immigration to Rhodes and Cyprus after their conquests in 1522 and 1571 respectively and resettled Greek Cypriots onto Anatolia's coast.
+The state mandated Muslim immigration to Rhodes and Cyprus after their conquests in 1522 and 1571, respectively, and resettled Greek Cypriots onto Anatolia's coast.